 ON SALE HERE - DIRECT FROM THE AUTHORS

-The World's First Foot-Ball Club £11.99 post free in UK For countries outside the UK, please use Amazon This is the story of the world’s very first club dedicated to football, founded in Scotland in 1824.
+This is the story of the world's very first club dedicated to football, founded in Scotland in 1824.

 No other contemporary football clubs are known to have existed, but this one thrived for almost 17 years, giving an outlet for organised football to a generation of young sportsmen in Edinburgh.
-The city played a crucial role in football's early history: the first football club, the first football rules, the first football medal, the first organised football for girls. |
+The city played a crucial role in football's early history: the first football club, the first football rules, the first football medal and much more. |

 In writing this definitive history of The Foot-Ball Club, John Hutchinson and Andy Mitchell reveal why this club was so significant in creating the games of football we know today.
 They explain how the club was run, who its members were, how they played and what motivated them.